Form 2290 Pre-filing is now open for 2026-2027 Tax Period. eFile Now

 Once you pick the right 1099 variant, it’s important that you gather the right information about the recipients.
 So, validated W-9 and TIN match is the mantra you need to remember here.

-- Next, run the IRS TIN-Match service to verify those TINs.
-If there’s any mismatch, apply 24% backup withholding on the payments.
+• Next, run the IRS TIN-Match service to verify those name/TIN combinations.
+If there’s any mismatch, obtain corrections before filing the 1099.

 Variant-Specific 1099 Form Box Walk-Through